ajpharrelo/MacInfo/README.md

 # MacInfoJS
-Basic API to retrieve information about an MAC address.
+Basic API to retrieve information about an MAC address, for NodeJS.

 ### Usage